 JUC’s program is academically and physically rigorous, including up to twelve hour days in the field or longer.
 The field studies involve hours of walking, standing, and several hikes (although some are optional).
 There are usually opportunities to sit throughout the day and plenty of time on the bus.
 However, students should expect an intensely physical program and plan to sweat.

 Our Pastor and Parishioner study program is traditionally not offered for credit.
 However, if a participant wishes to receive academic credit, JUC makes this option available.
-The student must tell their group leader prior to the start of the third day of the program that they wish to take the course for credit.
+The student and their group leader must inform JUC prior to the start of the program that they wish to take the course for credit.
 Additional work will be assigned to the student by the instructor during the program, and a deadline will be set for completion after the program is over.
 If the academic requirements are successfully met, the student will receive credit.